SyneticNL/Hyral/packages/core/documentation/Core/relationships.md

 The following types of carnality's are supported:

-- `one-to-one`: One instance of the current Entity refers to One instance of the refered Entity.
+- `one-to-one`: One instance of the current Resource refers to One instance of the refered Resource.
-- `one-to-many`: One instance of the current Entity has Many instances (references) to the refered Entity.
+- `one-to-many`: One instance of the current Resource has Many instances (references) to the refered Resource.
-- `many-to-one`: Many instances of the current Entity refer to One instance of the refered Entity.
+- `many-to-one`: Many instances of the current Resource refer to One instance of the refered Resource.
-- `many-to-many`: Many instances of the current Entity have Many instances (references) to the refered Entity.
+- `many-to-many`: Many instances of the current Resource have Many instances (references) to the refered Resource.